CMadden8/bounty-of-the-deathfeather-v3/.github/COMBAT_MECHANICS.md

 ## 9. Level Thresholds

-Players start at level 1 with 2 AUPs to spend on abilities.
+Players start at level 1 with 2 TPs to spend on abilities.

-AUPs are 'ability upgrade points' that are spent on upgrading abilities.
+TPs are 'talent points' that are spent on upgrading abilities.

 Level 2: reached at 100 exp
 Level 3: reached at 300 exp